thenovatasha/sockets_c_examples/README.md

 Initially, we pack `struct addrinfo hints` to indicate what the configuration preferences are.
 We set all of it's bytes to 0 (or NULL) as this is required by the getaddrinfo.
 For more information on the hints, checkout the [manual](https://www.man7.org/linux/man-pages/man3/getaddrinfo.3.html)

 Then, we extract the address information we received and convert it to a presentable format for printing.

+#### showip.c

+You see, getaddrinfo may not only return a single IP.
+It may also return multiple IP addresses, and return both IPv4, and IPv6 addresses.
+The reason may be simple - a single domain may be distributed across many IP addresses for geographical reasons, or load balancing reasons.
+Therefore, the DNS may resolve it and get back mutiple responses.

+To accomodate this, the structure for addrinfo is actually a linked list - of different IP addresses.
+If you are a client, typically you will connect to the first one available, or may employ load balacing on your app to distribute the load randomly.